tailer08/cmsc135/labs/Lab1-Python.md

 #Lab 1 Python Programming Exercises

 In this lab exercise, your task is to write 3 functions in Python given the specifications below.
-Make sure to that your code is compatible with Python 2.
+Make sure that your code is compatible with Python 2.

 ### Problem 1 - GO → goING